emmanuel-pogbe/key2click/README.md

 - Ensure the "START" button shows as active (red "STOP" button)
 - Check that your shortcut format is valid (use the help dialog for examples)
 - Ensure coordinates are within your screen bounds
-- Some applications may intercept keyboard shortcuts
+- Some applications may intercept keyboard shortcuts so clashes might occur

 ## 📄 License